Ye Olde Trip to Jerusalem

-Ye Olde Trip to Jerusalem is one of several pubs claiming to be the oldest in England – others that claim to be the oldest include Ye Olde Salutation Inn and The Bell Inn, also in Nottingham, and Ye Olde Fighting Cocks in St Albans in Hertfordshire.
+Ye Olde Trip to Jerusalem is one of several pubs that claim to be the oldest in England.
+Other establishments making similar claims include Ye Olde Salutation Inn and The Bell Inn, both also in Nottingham, Ye Olde Boar's Head in Middleton, Greater Manchester, and Ye Olde Fighting Cocks in St Albans, Hertfordshire.

-The pub claims that it was established in 1189 AD – the year that Richard the Lionheart became king and Pope Gregory VIII called for a Third Crusade to the Holy Land; however, there is no documentation to verify this date.
-Evidence suggests that caves in the rock against which the pub is built were used as a brewhouse for Nottingham Castle, and may date from around the time the castle was built in 1067.
+The pub claims to have been established in 1189, the year Richard the Lionheart became king and Pope Gregory VIII called for the Third Crusade; however, no documentary evidence supports this date.
+The caves cut into the rock behind the pub are believed to have been used as a brewhouse for Nottingham Castle and may date from around the time the castle was founded in 1067.

-The oldest parts of the current building were likely constructed between 1650 and 1660, though a map by John Speed shows a previous building in existence in 1610.
-By 1751 the building was being used as an inn with the name The Pilgrim, and was shortly after that date purchased by William Standford.
-The first record of the use of the name Ye Olde Trip to Jerusalem dates from 1799.
+The oldest parts of the present building are generally dated to between 1650 and 1660, although a map by John Speed shows a structure on the site in 1610.
+By 1751, the building was in use as an inn known as The Pilgrim, and it was shortly afterwards purchased by William Standford.
+The earliest recorded use of the name "Ye Olde Trip to Jerusalem" dates from 1799.

-Brewhouse

-Brew House Yard acquired its name after 1680.